tjthurman/wtjr_sdm/genomics/05_dosage-environment-correlation/README.md

 Next, run the `extract_GLs_for_associated_sites.sh` shell script.
 This extracts the genotype likelihoods and allele identities for each site, so that we can determine whether the dosages output by PCAngsd are for the white allele or brown allele.
 Then, run the code in `process_dosages_for_color_alleles.R`: this reads in the dosage data and standardizes it all so that the dosages are for the white-associated allele for all sites.

+Finally, run the `dosage_env_correlation.R` script to calculate dosage-environment correlations and create the correlation plot for the supplemental material.

 These files show the code used in our analysis, but they will need to be modified (mostly by modifying paths) to run on a different computer.